yjschein/Predicting_Car_Accident_Severity/readme.md

 ![](images/road.png)

 ## Data Analysis and Visualization
-In our analysis, we checked the hour of accidents.
+In our analysis, we checked the hour that the cars were in accidents.
 Most accidents occur during the morning and evening rush hour.
 Then we looked at the severity of an accident with the road condition and Weather condition at the time of accident.
 Then we looked at the number of severe and non severe accidents in different seasons.\